reactioncommerce/example-storefront/README.md

 ### Yarn Commands

-Yarn & NPM should especially run inside the Docker container.
+Yarn & NPM should run inside the Docker container.
 We've taken steps to ensure that the node_modules are placed into a cacheable location.
 If you run Yarn locally, the node_modules are written directly to the project directory and take precedence over those from the Docker build.
 **Yarn Add**
 ```
 docker-compose run --rm web yarn add --dev [package]